MaxxM59/SynergieAngular/README.md

 - Visitor part containing dynamic pages and a contact form
 - Admin part where the admin can edit the nav bar, home carousel cards, pages content, check messsages, edit a few css properties.

-=> Fully working as of 12/04/2022, not maintained anymore after this date.

 Link :

 https://synergieangular.firebaseapp.com

+=> Fully working as of 12/04/2022 with the link provided above.
+Not maintained anymore after this date.

 Feel free to DM me for admin logins or if you have any question.